Susilo Bambang Yudhoyono: Aceh Peace Agreement

 During his leadership, President Yudhoyono achieved many important achievements, especially related to domestic stability.
 The Indonesian government succeeded in reaching a peace agreement with the Free Aceh Movement (GAM).
 The memorandum of understanding was signed in Helsinki, Finland, on August 15, 2005.

 The conflict that has been going on for almost thirty years was initially a form of dissatisfaction with the socio-economic inequality that occurred in Aceh, especially during the New Order era.
 Resistance to the New Order government has turned into an armed conflict that has claimed thousands of lives.
 GAM has an army that conducts guerrilla warfare that disrupts national stability.
 Various efforts have been made by the government from time to time, but GAM continues to exist.

-Peace negotiations between GAM and the Indonesian government initially began at the beginning of the reform era but stalled due to misunderstandings between the two parties.
-Then the negotiations were restarted during the Yudhoyono administration, the Indonesian government's chief negotiator, Mr. Awaludin, explained why the peace process in Aceh was successful from his perspective as the Indonesian government's chief negotiator during the Helsinki Agreement.
+Peace negotiations between GAM and the Indonesian government initially began at the beginning of the reform era but were interrupted by the imposition of martial law in Aceh, which stemmed from misunderstandings between the two sides Then the negotiations were restarted during the Yudhoyono administration, the Indonesian government's chief negotiator, Mr. Awaludin, explained why the peace process in Aceh was successful from his perspective as the Indonesian government's chief negotiator during the Helsinki Agreement.
 The government began the peace negotiations with a clear action plan and reasonable offers, including an amnesty for the Free Aceh Movement (GAM) and a clear and concrete social, political and economic justice program.

 President Yudhoyono succeeded in convincing the military, parliament and the international community to actively participate in monitoring and safeguarding the Aceh peace process, as he had already been actively involved in negotiations since 2000 when he served as Minister of Politics and Security and also important factors, especially the 2004 tsunami disaster, which encouraged both sides to focus more on helping victims than fighting, and international pressure on GAM to enter the negotiations.
 Ultimately, the sincerity of both sides commitment to dialogue proved decisive.